lanakonst/Town-Editor/README.md

 # Town Editor

-A console application.
+A console-based application for managing a virtual town.

-User can:
+### Features
-* Create their town
+- Create and customize your town
-* Manage buildings
+- Manage different types of buildings (residential, facilities, etc.)
-* Manage Routes (Stations)
+- Set up and manage routes and stations
-* Manage Citizens
+- Manage citizens